Capstone Green Energy to Parti - GuruFocus.com

-Capstone+Green+Energy+Corporation (NASDAQ: CGRN), a global leader in carbon reduction and on-site resilient green energy solutions, will be participating in Renmark Financial Communications Inc.'s live Virtual Non-Deal Roadshow Series to discuss its latest investor presentation on Thursday, January 12 at 1:00 p.m.
+Capstone+Green+Energy+Corporation (NASDAQ: CGRN), a global leader in carbon reduction and on-site resilient green energy solutions, will be participating in Renmark Financial Communications Inc.'s live Virtual Non-Deal Roadshow Series to discuss its latest investor presentation today, January 17 at 11:00 a.m.
 CT.

-The investor presentation will be followed by a live Q&A. Investors interested in participating in this event will need to register using the links below.
-As a reminder, registration for the live event may be limited, and access to the replay after the event will be on the Investor+Relations section of the Company's website.
+The investor presentation will be followed by a live Q&A. Investors interested in participating in this event will need to register using the link below.
+As a reminder, registration for the live event may be limited, and access to the replay will be posted on the Investor+Relations section of the Company's website within a few days of the event.

 To ensure smooth connectivity, please access this link using the latest version of Google Chrome.